Condorr001/Assignment1_ARP/README.md

 + c compiler
 + libncurses
 ## How to run
-Simply execute the run.sh script:
+Simply execute the run.sh script that's found in the main folder:

     ./run.sh